05 Dec 9 Interesting Facts You Didn’t Know About Dubai and the UAE

 The land station is a distinctive feature that sets apart the hotel.
 It is a vast tunnel linking to the hotel’s main area.
 Guests board a soundless train in this area which descends to the hotel.
 It is also destined for the warm reception of visitors as well as giving them a chance to utilize features like conference facilities, a plastic surgery clinic, marine research laboratory, and even a theatre.

-“we write interesting facts about dubai, the uae and all things related to online marketing.”
+“We write interesting facts about Dubai, the UAE and all things related to online marketing.”

-4. some uae atms dispense gold bars
+4. Some UAE ATMs dispense gold bars

 A conversation about the UAE is not complete until you mention gold.
-The people’s love for jewelry, more so gold, is insatiable.
+The people’s love for jewellery, more so gold, is insatiable.
 To keep up with this lifestyle, Abu Dhabi’s Emirates Palace Hotel has installed a machine that presents customers with up to 320 items to choose from.
 Among the items that it dispenses are gold bars of about 10 grams and gold coins.

 The machine features an in-built computer linked to an online gold dealer that regularly updates the gold rates.
 You have the option of feeding notes into the machine.
 There are plans to also integrate the whole system with credit cards in the near future.